 The Chief Wiseacre writes about later-life adventures on the uncharted waters of professional meandering, financial brinksmanship, athletic exploration, and pandemic improvisation.
-The Times Union website hosts these musings, which have since migrated to Medium.com and this website’s blog realm.
+The Times Union website used to host these musings, which have since migrated to Medium.com and this website’s blog realm.
 Links to essays from 2020-21 appear below, starting with the explanation for the whole deal: Introducing Advancing: Getting Along With Life.

 Depending on your politics, Facebook is a vehicle for conspiracies that provoke death and destruction.
 Or it’s censoring free speech by shutting down the accounts of those conspirators.
 Either way, what can anybody do about it?